SvenBroeckling/phasesix-rulebook/published/magic_en.md

 The *Actions* of a spell indicate how many actions are required to cast the spell.

+The *Duration* of a spell indicates how long the spell lasts.
+Some spells have an immediate effect, while others take effect over a period of time.

+If a spell requires *concentration*, the caster must concentrate on the spell.
+While concentrating, the caster cannot cast any other spells.
+A spell that requires concentration ends when the caster takes damage.

 #### Schools

 Spells in Phase Six are assigned to schools, which classify spells into broad categories.
 Each character can choose spells from any school, but the school is assigned a supporting attribute in each case.